 The biggest drawback of this sort of shared hosting account is that you will be at the mercy of the various other websites being hosted by the same server.
 This means that popular websites can affect the performance of all the sites that are hosted on the server.
 A very high rate of traffic can increase the latency levels of the server and all the sites that it hosts.
 If your site is also included in such a plan, then it will also suffer in the same way.

-As a general rule, most new entrepreneurs who are in the process of starting any sort of lucrative online business start off with their own version of a shared hosting plan, This is done to minimize costs.
-Since they are not likely to attract a ton of traffic initially, it makes sense to opt for a shared hosting option.
+As a general rule, most new entrepreneurs who are in the process of starting any sort of online business start off with their own version of a shared hosting plan in order to minimize costs.
+Since they are not likely to attract a ton of traffic initially, it makes sense to opt for a shared hosting option, as long as they are aware of the pitfalls and problems that come with it.

 Virtual Private Server (VPS) Hosting Service